-Austria has now reopened for tourism and is accepting international visitors from a long list of countries.
-Here are all the latest COVID-19 entry requirements for Austria and everything you need to know before booking your trip.
+Austria has now reopened for tourism once again.
+Here are all the latest COVID-19 entry requirements for Austria in 2021 and everything you need to know before booking your trip.

 Countries Permitted to Enter Austria

 Travelers coming from the following countries are permitted to enter Austria.

 - European Union Members

 - Schengen Area Countries and EFTA/EEA nations

 - European Micronations: Andorra, Monaco, San Marino, The Vatican

 - Select approved third-party nations (including the USA) listed below

 COVID-19 Testing Entry Requirements